Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Eigenvectors for

-Next let $\scp^*=p_n(x)y^{2n}+\cdots +p_0(x)$, and consider the expression for $\sum_{\cO_\lambda}\scp(\bt)$ provided by Lemma \ref{lem:uv-sums}.
+Next let $\scp^*=p_n(x)y^{2n}+\cdots +p_0(x)$, and consider the expression for $\sum_{\cO_\alpha}\!\scp(\bt)$ provided by Lemma \ref{lem:uv-sums}.
 The only powers of $y$ or $v$ that appear are those with exponent divisible by the order of $\zeta$.
-So by the induction hypothesis, we may adjust $\scp$ by the $\lambda$-eigenvectors from smaller dimensions in order to cancel all but the top term in Lemma \ref{lem:uv-sums}'s formula.
-That is, we may assume So it remains only to verify the formula for $p_n(x)$ and show that $p_n(\lambda)=n$.
+So by the induction hypothesis, we may adjust $\scp$ by the $\alpha$-eigenvectors from smaller dimensions in order to cancel all but the top term in Lemma \ref{lem:uv-sums}'s formula.
+That is, we may assume It remains only to find a formula for $p_n(x)$ and use it to find the right scalar to make (\ref{eq:sum_of_p}) and (\ref{eq:lead_coef}) true.

-By comparing Proposition \ref{prop:canonical_degrees} with the powers of $y$ and $z$ in definition of $\cB_i^n$, we see that $p_n(x)$ is completely determined by the coefficients of monomials from $\cB_n^n$.
-Those coefficients are from (\ref{eq:eigenvector}).
-Thus $p_n(x)$ has degree $n$ and leading coefficient $\frac{\zeta^{n}}{2}$ from the term $\zeta^ny^nz^n$ (again using Proposition \ref{prop:canonical_degrees}).
+By Proposition \ref{prop:canonical_degrees}, the $y$-degree of the canonical form of any monomial from $\cB_{i,n}$ is $2i$.
+In particular, $p_n(x)$ is completely determined by the coefficients of monomials from $\cB_{n,n}$, which are given in (\ref{eq:eigenvector}).
+From this, and again using Proposition \ref{prop:canonical_degrees}, we see that $p_n(x)$ has degree $n$ and leading coefficient $\frac{\zeta^{n}}{2}$ due to the term $\zeta^ny^nz^n$ present in $\scp$.